RuchirChawdhry/IT/README.md

 # IT Portfolio

-Hi, I'm Ruchir, an [IT Professional](https://linkedin.com/in/RuchirChawdhry).
+Hi, I'm Ruchir - an [IT Professional](https://linkedin.com/in/RuchirChawdhry).

 ## Information Technology Projects: